Fyodor Dostoevsky: Second marriage and honeymoon (1866–1871)

-Their first child, Sofya, had been conceived in Baden-Baden, and was born in Geneva on 5 March 1868.
+By 1868, the couple had moved on to Geneva.
+Their first child, Sofya, had been conceived in Baden-Baden and was born in Geneva on 5 March 1868.
 The baby died of pneumonia three months later, and Anna recalled how Dostoevsky "wept and sobbed like a woman in despair".
-Sofya was buried at the Cimetière des Rois (Cemetery of Kings), which is considered the Genevan Panthéon.
-The grave was later dissolved but in 1986 the International Dostoevsky Society donated a commemorative plaque.
+Sofya was buried at the Cimetière des Rois in Geneva; her grave was later dissolved, but in 1986 the International Dostoevsky Society donated a commemorative plaque in her honour.

-The couple moved from Geneva to Vevey and then to Milan before continuing to Florence.
-The Idiot was completed there in January 1869, the final part appearing in The Russian Messenger in February 1869.
-Anna gave birth to their second daughter, Lyubov, on 26 September 1869 in Dresden.
+After Sofya's death, the couple continued their travels through Europe.
+They first went to Vevey and then Milan before continuing to Florence, where Dostoevsky completed The Idiot in January 1869; its final part appeared in The Russian Messenger in the following month.
+Later that year, in Dresden, Anna gave birth to their second daughter, Lyubov, on 26 September.
+After hearing news that the socialist revolutionary group "People's Vengeance" had murdered one of its own members, Ivan Ivanov, on 21 November 1869, Dostoevsky began writing Demons.

 In April 1871, Dostoevsky made a final visit to a gambling hall in Wiesbaden.
 Anna claimed that he stopped gambling after the birth of their second daughter, but this is a subject of debate.
 (Note: Another reason for his abstinence might have been the closure of casinos in Germany in 1872 and 1873 (it was not until the rise of Adolf Hitler that they were reopened) or his entering a synagogue that he confused with a gambling hall.
 According to biographer Joseph Frank, Dostoevsky took that as a sign not to gamble any more.)

-After hearing news that the socialist revolutionary group "People's Vengeance" had murdered one of its own members, Ivan Ivanov, on 21 November 1869, Dostoevsky began writing Demons.
-In 1871, Dostoevsky and Anna travelled by train to Berlin.
-During the trip, he burnt several manuscripts, including those of The Idiot, because he was concerned about potential problems with customs.
-The family arrived in Saint Petersburg on 8 July, marking the end of a honeymoon (originally planned for three months) that had lasted over four years.
+During a train trip to Berlin, he burnt several manuscripts, including those of The Idiot, because he was concerned about potential problems with customs.
+The Dostoevsky family finally arrived back in Saint Petersburg on 8 July, marking the end of a honeymoon (originally planned for three months) that had lasted over four years.